 2.1.
-Inboard radial build
+Inboard Radial Build

 One of the challenges of spherical tokamaks is the limited space on the inboard side to fit all the components into.
-To alleviate this, an alternative inboard build can be adopted.
+To optimise this, an alternative inboard build can be adopted.
 The primary difference is that the toroidal field coils all join onto a single centrepost that runs through the centre of the device.
-This carries all of the current and takes less space than individual limbs.
-The centrepost is hollow at the centre to accommodate a central solenoid (see figure 5 of [12]), however further space can be saved by dispensing with the central solenoid, as well as not having an inboard breeding blanket.
-Both of these design choices present their own challenges in terms of start-up and the tritium breeding ratio, and PROCESS retains the capability to have them if required.
+This carries all of the current and takes less space that individual limbs.
+Additionally space can be saved by dispensing with the central solenoid and operating in steady state, as well as not having an inboard breeding blanket.
+Both of these are design choices and PROCESS retains the capability to have them if required.